 Research Triangle Park, North Carolina – Global Mobile Finance, a financial technology company has innovated geeRemit, a relationship-driven money transfer mobile app for Africa.
 The technology for geeRemit was developed in collaboration with North Carolina Agriculture and Technical University, and Global Mobile Finance won a $50,000 Phase I Small Business Technology Transfer (STTR) award for it in 2020.
 The Academic Partnership Engagement Experiment (APEX) provided Global Mobile Finance with proposal consulting services and helped the company submit their idea to the Air Force Tech Connect- which is a service to connect innovators with the Department of the Air Force innovation enterprise.

-APEX is a Department of the Air Force partnership intermediary program managed by Parallax Advanced Research.
-APEX is funded by the Department of the Air Force to provide process-navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers who possess technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.
+APEX is a Department of the Air Force partnership intermediary program funded by the Department of the Air Force to provide process-navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers who possess technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.

 Global Mobile Finance Founder, Chief Executive Officer and Technology Officer, Sandra K. Johnson, who worked for IBM for 26 years, was inspired to start Global Mobile Finance during her time at IBM as the CTO of IBM Central East and West Africa during which she was based in Nairobi, Kenya.
 When she would visit the U.S. for vacations, she found that remitting funds to Kenya and other African countries was extremely difficult and expensive due to high fees.